leaherb/aws-cli-helpers/README.md

 ## How to Contribute

-I strongly encourage you to submit pull requests to make improvements to this project.
+I encourage you to submit pull requests to make improvements to this project.

 Please use the [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/), and follow the "fork-and-pull" Git workflow: